prajwal-stha/newa-news-scraper/README.md

 `pip install scrapy`

-Navigate to spider folder and run following command to execute one of scrapy file
+Navigate to spider folder and run following command to execute one of scrapy file for example run

 `scrapy crawl newa_news`